eadmin2/really-improved-save-button/readme.txt

 Contributors: FastWebCreations LLC
 Tags: save, publish, edit, duplicate, list
 Requires at least: 5.0
-Tested up to: 6.8.1
+Tested up to: 6.8
 Stable tag: 1.0.1
 Version: 1.0.1
-License: GPLv3 or later
+License: GPL-3.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Improve your productivity with this "2-in-1" save button!
 It saves the post and immediately takes you to your next action.